-Looking back, who are the people in your world who were the ""proof of God"" to you?
-Who were the mentors who sent you the message that you were wanted, needed, and cared about?
+Looking back, who are the people in your world who were the "proof of God" to you?
+Who were the mentors uploading the message that you were wanted, needed, and cared about?

 As I thumb through the file cabinet of my life, here are some of the ways my mentors communicated that they cared about me: